 The federal budget and government spending process is well behind schedule and faltering.
 With budget deficits and national debt forecast to rise considerably in the years to come, lawmakers must not fail to do their duty and use this opportunity to put the country on a much better course.
 We highlight several things that Congress should do as it considers the budget and funding the government.

 1. No more stalling.
 By law, Congress was supposed to have passed a budget resolution for fiscal year 2018 by April 15.
 It finally did so several months later, more than three weeks into the fiscal year.
-Now, the 12 annual bills that fund the government are well behind schedule, which caused Congress to pass a stopgap spending bill extending the deadline to avoid a government shutdown from September 30 to December 8.
+Now, the 12 annual bills that fund the government are well behind schedule, which caused Congress to pass stopgap spending bills extending the deadline to avoid a government shutdown to January 19, 2018.
 The dysfunction and delays in the basic tasks of developing a budget and keeping the government open contribute to voters’ diminishing confidence in Washington and make it much harder to fix the debt.

 2. Agree on a budget that puts the debt on a declining path.
 The national debt is already higher than it has been since the end of World War II at 77 percent of the economy.
 The non-partisan Congressional Budget Office forecasts that debt will climb to 91 percent in ten years and warns that high and rising debt will have serious consequences.
 Congress needs to finalize a budget that provides a blueprint for fixing the debt so that it is declining as a share of the economy in the years to come.